Cancer Research UK logo.

 Cachexia is also called wasting syndrome or anorexia cachexia syndrome.

-Cachexia is more than only loss of appetite.
-It is a complex problem.
+It is a complex problem that is more than a loss of appetite.
 It involves changes in the way your body uses proteins, carbohydrates, and fat.
-You may also burn up calories faster than usual.
+You may also burn calories faster than usual.
 People with cachexia lose muscle and often fat as well.

 Cachexia is very different to general weight loss.
 Doctors can’t reverse it fully despite you being able to eat.
 Feeding through a tube is not effective either.